 Some first-year course offerings are the same for all RMCAD programs.
-A change of major is only possible between the start of one financial aid academic year and the beginning of another.
-Completing the new major may take longer than the original program chosen, as many courses are not common across majors.
-Courses completed that are not included in the new major cannot be credited toward that degree.
+A change of major or modality is only possible between the start of one financial aid academic year and the beginning of another.
+Courses completed, that are not included in the new major, cannot be credited toward that degree.
 Some courses may be used to fulfill the elective requirements.
-In order to change their major, students must meet with their current Department Chair and their new Chair.
-Both Department Chairs will sign the Change of Major form, and the student then submits the form to the Office of the Registrar.
-A change in major may result in a change of Catalog year and estimated graduation date.
-A student who changes his/her major is subject to the program requirements as specified in the catalog that is in place at the time the transfer is performed starting with their new financial aid academic year in the new program.
-The Change of Major Form is available from the Office of the Registrar.
+In order to change their major or modality, students must meet with their current Department Chair and their new Chair.
+Both Department Chairs will sign the Change of Major or Modality form, and the student then submits the form to the Office of the Registrar.
+A change in major or modality may result in a change of Catalog year and estimated graduation date.
+A student who changes their major or modality is subject to the program requirements as specified in the catalog that is in place at the time the transfer is performed starting with their new financial aid academic year in the new program.
+The Change of Major or Modality form is available from the Office of the Registrar.

 Undeclared Students must declare a major by the end of their first academic year, or two semesters, and prior to earning 30 credits.
 Earned credit hours include those from RMCAD as well as all applied transfer credit from other institutions and college credit received in high school such as Advanced Placement or International Baccalaureate.
 Undeclared students in the BFA track may take a maximum of six studio electives which must be approved by the manager of advising and a combination of liberal arts and foundations courses.
 It is recommended that elective credits pertain to students’ major(s) of interest.
 Credits earned are not guaranteed to apply to the student’s declared major.
 A registration hold will remain on the student enrollment record until a major has been applied to the student’s permanent record.
 Change of major policies will apply for declaring a major.